ikus060/rdiffweb/README.md

 ## 2.5.2 (2022-11-28)

-* Block repository access when user_root directory is empty or relative path
+* Block repository access when user_root directory is empty or relative path [CVE-2022-4314](https://nvd.nist.gov/vuln/detail/CVE-2022-4314) credit to [neverjunior](https://github.com/neverjunior)
 * Replace admin password only when `--admin-password` option is provided #246
 * Invalidate browser cache for `logo`, `headerlogo` and `favicon` on restart #245